GitJit-max/learning-linux/chapter/02-basic.md

 ```

 There are good reasons for this *rule of silence* to have long outlasted the slow teletypes, on which Unix was born: [^raymond-golden]
 - The user's vertical screen space is still precious.
 Junk messages are a careless waste of the human user's bandwidth.
-They're one more source of distracting motion on a screen that may be mediating for more important foreground tasks, such as communication with other humans.
+They're one more source of distracting motion on a screen that may be mediating for more important foreground tasks, such as communication with other humans. [^raymond-golden]
 - The Unix principle states that a program should be able to communicate not just  with human users but with other programs.
 Programs that babble don't tend to play well with other programs.
-If a CLI program emits status messages to standard output, then programs that try to interpret that output will be put to the trouble of interpreting or discarding those messages, even if nothing went wrong.
+If a CLI program emits status messages to standard output, then programs that try to interpret that output will be put to the trouble of interpreting or discarding those messages, even if nothing went wrong. [^raymond-golden]

 ### Fail loudly